 The bill requires charter schools to admit students by lottery if enrollment capacity is not exceeded by applications, and charter schools may not use any other admissions requirements, though preference is to be given for students who live within the local district, and schools can also prioritize those who receive free and reduced-price lunch [sentence corrected for accuracy].

 The bill does include a requirement that local districts must provide transportation for charter school students to their charter schools.
 It's good that there is attention to transportation funding, but I would have preferred that the transportation funds just go to the charter school, which could then provide its own mechanisms for transporting students.
 I worry that this provision will be a real complication for the local school districts.
+[UPDATE: Dr. Wayne Lewis, who is on loan from the University of Kentucky to the Cabinet for Education and Workforce Development, offers some helpful clarity on the transportation issue here.]

 But the potential problem lies in how charter schools would be authorized.
 HB 520 stipulates that charter applications must be authorized by local boards of education.
 If a local board turns down a charter application it can be appealed to the state board of education in a complicated process that basically requires the local board to say "no" twice, and then the state board can authorize the charter application, but will serve as co-authorizer with the same district that did not want the charter school in the first place.